maxtkc/columbia-county-gtfs/README.md

 - `stops.csv`: Master list with coordinates and names
 - `STOPS` constant in `gen_gtfs.py`: Python data structure for GTFS generation

+#### Create Route Map
+You can use https://brouter.de as an intermediary tool to create map of each of the routes.
+BRouter produces a unique URL for each route, and each route version.

 ### Trips and Schedules
 Trip definitions include:
 - Stop sequences with arrival/departure times